Subham8292/delta-demo/README.md

 # delta-demo
-This is Demo for 1Git &amp; Github class
+This is Demo for 1Git &amp; Github class.